Stochastic leverage effect in high-frequency data: a Fourier based analysis: Empirical analysis

-When estimating the leverage effect, a larger variability in the estimates can be observed if compared to other quantities such as volatility or quarticity.
-According to the analysis of Section \ref{sec6}, for both estimators the cutting frequency parameters $M$ and $N$ are chosen such to minimize the sample variance over the whole one year sample.
+When estimating the integrated leverage, a larger variability can be observed than estimating other quantities such as volatility or quarticity.
+According to the analysis of Section \ref{sec6}, for both estimators $\widetilde{\eta}_{n,M,N}$ and $\eta^*_{n,M,N}$ the cutting frequency parameters $M$ and $N$ are chosen such to minimize the sample variance over the whole one year sample.
 Their optimal values are listed in Table \ref{SP_MN}, along with the sample variance achieved by the FEL (\ref{decomp_noise}) and its variance corrected counterpart (\ref{ControlVar3}).
-Due to the presence of microstructure effects, the optimal cutting frequency $M$ turns out to be much smaller than the Nyquist frequency (i.e. $M \ll n/2=2460$).
+Due to the presence of microstructure effects, the optimal cutting frequency $\hat M$ turns out to be much smaller than the Nyquist frequency (i.e. $M \ll n/2=2460$).

-We remark that the Fourier estimator makes use of all the $n$ observed prices because it reconstructs the signal in the frequency domain and it filters out microstructure effects by a suitable choice of $M$ and $N$ instead of reducing the sampling frequency.
+We highlight that the Fourier estimator makes use of all the $n$ observed prices and it filters out microstructure effects by a suitable choice of $M$ and $N$, instead of reducing the sampling frequency.

-We conclude this section by showing the plot of the estimator $\hat R_T$ when using estimator (\ref{R_T}) and (\ref{R_T*}).
-The plots do not show evident differences between the years 2007 and 2008.
-This is exactly how it should be.
-In fact, big fluctuations of the returns and of its respective volatilities do not affect the fundamental value of $R_T$ due to its definition.
-In fact, we expect to see a similar behaviour of $R_T$ in both years (remember we assume that the data generating process is the same for both the 2007 and 2008 data sets) which gives a \emph{fundamental measure} of the asymmetry between returns and volatilities observed across the years.
+We conclude this section by showing $R_T$ estimates obtained with the estimators (\ref{R_T}) and (\ref{R_T*}).
+The graphs do not show evident differences between the years 2007 and 2008.
+That is how it should be.
+Indeed, we expect to see a similar behaviour of the stochastic leverage effect estimates because we assume that the data generating process is the same for both the 2007 and 2008 data sets.
+The obtained estimates seem to express a \emph{fundamental measure} of the asymmetry between returns and volatilities observed across the years.